Fatal Inertia: Fatal Inertia EX

 The PlayStation 3 version of the game is a download-only title, and appeared on the Japanese PlayStation Store on May 29, 2008, in North America and Australia on June 19, 2008, and in Europe on July 15, 2008, as part of PlayStation Network's E3 2008 release plan.
 A number of tweaks and improvements have been made to the title, notably the difficulty level; to this end, EX includes a training venue with eight new tracks, known as the "Fatal Inertia Proving Grounds Facility", as well as a Master difficulty level for veterans.
 The development team have also adjusted gameplay, including weapons and physics.
 Controls support the DualShock 3 along with SIXAXIS tilt control for craft steering.

 Reception

 Both Fatal Inertia and Fatal Inertia EX received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu X360 gave the former a score of two sevens, one eight, and one seven for a total of 29 out of 40.
 GameZone gave the Japanese version of the latter an average review, about a month before it was released in the United States.
+Cameron Lewis of GamePro said that Fatal Inertia "does not sink to bottom-of-the-barrel status, but neither does it ever manage to rise above merely average."
+Later, however, Andrew Gori called the EX version "a fun game.
+The learning curve is gradual but the action starts from your first race and never lets up.
+Fans of racing games will like this title[,] especially ones who want a little something more."